Man charged after trying to enter BCIT in NJ, K-9 finds "potential explosive material": police – KION546

 Click here for updates on this story

-MEDFORD, New Jersey (WBBM) — Medford Township police have released more information on an investigation at Burlington County Institute of Technology on Monday.
+MEDFORD, New Jersey (KYW) — Medford Township police have released more information on an investigation at Burlington County Institute of Technology on Monday.

 Police were called to the school just before 4 p.m.
 Monday after a report that a man was trying to enter the building via multiple entrances.